 - Gently feel the husk for holes.
 All of the husks should feel plump with kernels side by side.

 - The corn silk, or tassels (they stick out of the top) should be brown and feel sticky.
 If they are black or dry, the corn is old.

 - The husk should be green and tight against the corn cob.

 Creamed corn is healthy when the recipe is made with good-for-you ingredients.
 How did I “make it healthy”?
 When you look at the ingredients you will see they are simple and few in number.
 That translates to a clean-eating dish!

 - Replace half and half or heavy cream with coconut milk

 - Switch the butter for coconut oil

-- Use arrowroot starch as an additional thickener
+- Use arrowroot starch as an additional thickener rather than flour

 - Replace refined sugar with better-for-you coconut sugar

 How do you make creamed corn from scratch?